eduffis/smtp-python/README.md

 and then run:
 ./smtp-server.py

+Clients computer config:
-For users or customers, the test was run under the ThunderBird program under Windows, but it can certainly work in any other mail client because almost all are configured in the same way
+For users or clients, the test was run under the ThunderBird program under Windows, but it can certainly work in any other mail client because almost all are configured in the same way

-Cliente computer config:
-For client computers, it was tested with the program ThunderBird under Windows, but surely it will work in any other mail client because almost all are configured in the same way.

 In the Tools menu, choose Email accounts, SMTP outgoing server, Add new account.
 In the description you can place any name.
 In the name of the server placed the same IP number that was configured, in my case 192.168.0.16